dj311/keybase-wg/README.md

      connect to it.
 The fix is to check the external IP during each polling cycle.
   3. It crashes pretty regularly, and often fails to shutdown nicely.
 I think this is because of the way `avahi` is called in the background.
-  4. It doesn't even attempt UDP hole punching.
-It hardcodes the UDP port as 5280 and thats it.
-This has already broken it for me on some mobile networks, for example.

 #### How do I run it?
   1. Make sure Keybase and Wireguard are installed and working.
 The Keybase dameon should be running and logged in.
   2. Clone and enter this repo: `git clone https://github.com/dj311/keybase-wg.git && cd keybase-wg`